QumulusTechnology/platform-demo/README.md

 The load balancer has a number of layer 7 listeners, that terminate TLS sessions with various policies and rules to allow for https redirection, and multiple pools linked to a single listener.

-Note: this module requires 4 VMs using a total of 68 GB of RAM so please make sure you have enough capacity free before running it.

 To access the logs, follow the instructions displayed in the terraform output.

 There is alternative code for the above 2 modules that allow you to replicate the above infrastructure on AWS for comparison.
 You can access it be uncommenting out the modules in the file `aws.tf`.
 You will need AWS credentials to be able to run this code.